The last time I traveled to Madhugiri Taluk of Tumkur in

 Basadi called Mallinatha basadi.
 Even though the Basadi was closed the

-a neighboring village where he was on duty to provide security during Bakrid
+14kms.
+A police constable requested for a ride.
+He was heading to a neighbouring village on duty to provide security during Bakrid

 celebration.
 The road condition after Dabaspet is pathetic and when we asked